SarahNisbet/nectarcloud-tier0doco/README.md

 content _before it is uploaded_ to github.
 That may seem odd, but github doesn't offer a sophisticated enough review system, so for that we use Gerrit.
  Gerrit sits between you and github.
-To make it a little clearer, documentation (or content) in this project follows this workflow;
+To make it a little clearer, documentation (or content) in this project follows this workflow:

      +-----------------+
      |                 |                                   Content is visible